Who We Are

 Jeannie Kokes combines two loves as a founding board member of Gathering Ground: her deep connection with our environment and a passion for volunteer service.
 In her earlier years, she directed a nonprofit organization of over 300 volunteers supporting parents in crisis.
 Later as a clinical psychologist with a private practice in Chicago, she taught and supported sustainable practices in communication between people.
 Like emeritus board member Sue Dompke, a friend and fellow widow, she initiated a wholly different career about seven years ago when she purchased Hotel Washington.
 With a team of kindred spirits, she created a space to reconnect people with nature, themselves and each other.
 Gathering Ground is another way to connect to the Island community by supporting a land ethic and practices that balance preservation with progress for generations to come.

-Board Member, K-12 Educator and Instructional Coach at Washington Island School
+Board Member, retired K-12 Educator at Washington Island School

 Margaret became a full-time, year-round island resident 40 years ago, when she married Kirby, a life-long islander.
 Together, Margaret and Kirby raised their daughter Lydia on the island, where Margaret taught in various capacities.
 Margaret is especially devoted to Gathering Ground because of its commitment to education and partnership with the Washington Island School.
 Now, with grandchildren also growing up here, she looks to maintain and grow the island’s long history of strong ties to preserving its beauty and bounty.
 Margaret is proud to be a member of an organization dedicated to sustainable practices, intended to simultaneously protect and utilize what these beautiful lands offer, while continually studying, learning, and disseminating knowledge to the entire community.
 She hopes this work will benefit the island’s people, lands, and waters for many generations.